DatacorpCloud/Intune/README.md

 To use it on Intune, simply construct a folder comprising a Microsoft Office 365 setup, the OfficeOnFly.ps1 file, and a .bat file if desired.
 At this point, just create the intunewin file and upload the app.

+IntuneSetDeviceLimit
+This script is designed to manage device enrollment configurations in Microsoft Intune using the Microsoft Graph API.
+The primary goal is to adjust the limit on the number of devices a single user can register in Intune.
+The script carries out the following operations:

+    Establishes a connection to Microsoft Graph.
+    Retrieves the current device enrollment configuration based on the type 'Limit'.
+    Displays the retrieved configurations for verification.
+    Updates the device registration limit for the selected configuration.
+    Displays the updated configuration to confirm the changes.

+Usage Scenarios:

+    Using Application Credentials:
+    The script can connect to Microsoft Graph using application-specific details: ClientId, TenantId, and CertificateThumbprint.
+This method is typically employed for automated tasks or when running scripts from server environments where user interaction is not feasible.

+    Using User Credentials (Classic Approach):
+    As an alternative to application credentials, the script can also connect using the classic approach, where the user provides their credentials directly.
+This method is beneficial when an individual administrator wants to execute the script and has the required permissions to make the changes.

+Adjustable Limit:

+The device registration limit is set in the script using the limit parameter.
+While the script currently sets this to 15, it can be adjusted according to specific organizational needs.
+Simply change the value associated with the limit key in the $params hashtable to your desired number.

+Feel free to use this description as a guide or documentation for your script.